 Campaign period!
 This is it!
 Time to publish the pages and accounts you made for your campaign.
 Start sharing content, encourage your friends to share posts, and make sure everyone knows to vote online during voting days!

 8. Attend the “Meet the Candidates” events

 This is your chance to get face time with voters.
 The more events you attend, the better your reach – and potentially, your chance at winning!
 Hosted by the Electoral Office, these informal events take place in the week or two before voting days.

 - Electoral Officers need to know how much you spent (even if it’s $0) and see the corresponding receipts.

-- Anything you used to campaign – Facebook pages, Instagram accounts, posters – must be removed no later than six-hours after the close of the campaign period.
+- Anything you used to campaign – Facebook pages, Instagram accounts, posters – must be removed no later than midnight on the last day of the campaign period.

 10. Wait for official results!

 The Electoral Office will publish the official results on their website.
 This usually happens the same day as polls close, but it may be delayed if there’s any complaints.
 So be on your best behaviour!

 Most of our members are located in Victoria, BC., the traditional territories of the Lekwungen peoples, also known as the Songhees and Esquimalt First Nations communities.